Anu-Hkongso language

+A written orthography for Khongso was created in 2014 by Rev. Kyaw Kyaw and the Language and Social Development Organization.

 Varieties

-Hkongso and Anu are mutually intelligible.
+Hkongso and Anu are mutually intelligible, and the languages 96-98% lexical similarity with each other.
 The Kasang claim to be Hkongso, and live in a small area just to the south of the main Hkongso area, in the villages of Lamoitong and Tuirong.
 The Anu live in scattered areas to the west of the main Hkongso area.
 Anu villages include Bedinwa, Onphuwa, Payung Chaung, Yeelawa, Daletsa Wa, Ohrangwa, Tuikin Along, and Khayu Chaung (Wright 2009:6).

 The Anu people consider themselves to consist of 4 subgroups, namely Hkum, Hkong (Hkongso), Som, and Kla.
 However, the Hkongso maintain that they are an ethnic group equal to the Anu, but are not a subgroup of the Anu.

 The Kasang (also known as Khenlak, Ta-aw, Hkongsa-Asang, Hkongso-Asang, Asang, and Sangta) consider themselves as ethnic Hkongso, but their language is intelligible with Khumi rather than Anu.
 Kasang villages include Lamoitong and Tuirong.

 The Mru language is also closely related to Anu and Hkongso.
 The Mru had migrated to the Chittagong Hills from the Arakan Hills.